sheeshKAAN/OOOPS-Mod/README.md

 2- Please refrain from spreading the client's GitHub link, and instead distribute the Discord link.

 3- The game's asset files belong to OOOPS Mod and Special Offers.
-Taking and using assets in any way without approval is prohibited.
+Sharing of assets in any way without approval is prohibited.
 ⚠️- **DO NOT open JSON files for any reason**, leave them as they are.
 Opening and modifying them is unauthorized _(not allowed)_ and the developers will know that you have opened and modified them, so do not attempt this or you may receive a _**PERMANET BAN**_.

 ## Installation  <a name="installation"></a>